LoStack/LoStack/readme.md

 ## File Editor

-LoStack includes a very built-in text editor / file explorer.
+LoStack includes a basic built-in text editor / file explorer.
 It currently only supports for file editing, and lacks features for creating new files, and downloading files.
+It supports CodeMirror themes, with linting and syntax highlighting for most common languages.

 ![LoStack Files](docs/images/files.png?raw=true "LoStack Files")